 Cookie Dough Truffles are the most delicious way to indulge in small portions.
-Homemade cookie dough dipped in melted chocolate chips, left to harden into a chocolate shell.
+Homemade cookie dough is dipped in melted chocolate chips and left to harden into a chocolate shell.
 You’ll keep coming back for more of this single-bite dessert!

-Truffles have never been better!
-Dip it in chocolate and get one luxurious bite.
-We love it!
-Cooke dough truffles are definitely up there in the list of favorites.
+We decided to just embrace our love for cookie dough and turn it into a delicious truffle!
+Just dip it in chocolate and get one luxurious truffle bite.
+Cooke dough truffles are definitely up there on our list of favorites.
 Pure, unadulterated cookie dough, with the “chocolate chips” on the outside.
 You can easily rationalize eating a dozen of them.
 It’s not like you’re eating a dozen cookies, it’s only 12 bites!
+For that reason, you may want to double this recipe.
+We won’t judge.

 How to Make a Double Boiler: